Santroller/Santroller/console_detection.md

 # Wii (fakemote)
 Since i wrote the implementations for both of these, i know they send out feature report for 0xF0 and 0xF2, and we catch that and jump to a ps3 compat mode.

+# RPCS3
+I wrote a control transfer into RPCS3 that just tells the controller to jump to PS3 mode.
 # Wii (RockBand) + Wii U (GHL)
 The wii and wii u both just stop talking to the device if they don't recognise it, but they do this after configuring it.
 This means we can just run a timer, and if nothing attempts to read the hid report descriptor within 2 seconds we can assume we are on a wii or a wii u.